The ultimate guide to Guangzhou

 Guangzhou

-Its reputation is as a city of business, but Guangzhou’s appeal as a buzzing leisure destination is rising to rival its supertall landmark, the Canton Tower.
-It’s still one of the world’s biggest manufacturing hubs, but this southern powerhouse in the Greater Bay Area is evolving into a city that juxtaposes cutting-edge modernity with thousands of years of cultural heritage.
+Its global reputation might be as a city of business, but Guangzhou’s appeal as a buzzing leisure destination is rising to rival its supertall landmark, the Canton Tower.
+It’s still one of the world’s biggest manufacturing hubs, but this southern powerhouse in the Greater Bay Area is evolving into a city that juxtaposes cutting-edge modernity with thousands of years of cultural heritage and mega events like the Canton Fair.

 Credit: Hym Chu